Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

 \subsection{Explainable AI}

-Having established how benchmarks cover risk families, we examine explainability (XAI) methods in GenAI methods and what they can and can not do, evidence under audit. \textbf{Explainable AI (XAI)} comprises methods that render model behaviour and outputs intelligible to human stakeholders~\cite{meske2022explainable}.
-Effective explanations serve multiple roles: they support accountability and trust, enable bias and safety analyses, and facilitate compliance with emerging governance requirements~\cite{baker2023explainable,arrieta2020explainable}.
+\textbf{Explainable AI (XAI)} comprises methods that render model behaviour and outputs intelligible to human stakeholders~\cite{meske2022explainable}.
+Effective explanations serve multiple roles: they support accountability and trust, enable bias and safety analyses, and facilitate compliance with emerging governance requirements.
 In practice, XAI must operate across technical, social, legal, and organisational layers rather than as a purely algorithmic add-on.